ferzanagehringer3/Github-Collaboration/README.md

     <p>Integrity, Innovation, and Inclusivity are our core principles.</p>
 </body>

-Save the index.html file.
+- Save the index.html file.

-Stage the resolved file:
+- Stage and commit the resolved file:

-git add index.html

-Commit the merge resolution:

-git commit -m "Resolve merge conflict: Added Our Values, Mission, and Vision sections"

-Push your updated feature branch to GitHub:
+- Push your updated feature branch to GitHub:

-git push origin feature/our-values

-Partner C (on GitHub - Complete Merge):
+***Partner C*** (on GitHub - Complete Merge):

-Go back to your Pull Request on GitHub.
+- Go back to your Pull Request on GitHub.

-The "This branch has conflicts..." message should now be gone.
+- The "This branch has conflicts..." message should now be gone.

-Click Merge pull request and Confirm merge.
+- Click Merge pull request and Confirm merge.

-Then, you can click Delete branch.
+- Then, you can click Delete branch.

-Step 8: Final Check (All partners)
+#### Step 8: Final Check (All partners)

-On your local machine, switch back to main:

-git checkout main
+- On your local machine, switch back to main: git checkout main or the menu in vs code at the bottom left.

-Pull the latest changes from GitHub:

-git pull origin main
+- Pull the latest changes from GitHub: git pull origin main or the synchronize wheel in vs code at the bottom left.

-Now your local main branch should reflect all merged changes from Partner A, B, and C.

-Open index.html locally to see the combined content.
+Now your local main branch should reflect all merged changes from Partner A, B, and C. You can Oen index.html locally to see the combined content.

-5. Tips for Effective Collaboration
+### 5. Tips for Effective Collaboration
-Pull Frequently: Always git pull origin main (or master) on your main branch before creating a new feature branch and regularly pull changes from the main branch into your feature branch to stay updated and minimize conflicts.
+- Pull Frequently: Always git pull origin main on your main branch before creating a new feature branch and regularly pull changes from the main branch into your feature branch to stay updated and minimize conflicts.

-Small, Frequent Commits: Make small, logical commits with clear messages.
+- Small, Frequent Commits: Make small, logical commits with clear messages.
 This makes it easier to track changes and debug.

-Descriptive Branch Names: Use names that indicate the purpose of the branch (e.g., feature/add-login, bugfix/fix-homepage-typo).
+- Descriptive Branch Names: Use names that indicate the purpose of the branch (e.g., feature/add-login, bugfix/fix-homepage-typo).

-Clear Pull Requests: Write detailed PR descriptions explaining what you did, why, and any relevant context.

-Review Code: Always review your teammates' PRs and provide constructive feedback.

-Communicate: Talk to your team!
+- Communicate: Talk to your team!
 Let them know what you're working on to avoid simultaneous edits on the same files.